GeoscienceAustralia/ptha/ptha_access/README.md

 shapefile formats.
 This information is useful to get a high-level overview of the PTHA results.

-We also provide access to detailed information for every event in our analysis: earthquake discretization, tsunami initial condition, and wave time-series at a large set of points in the ocean ('hazard points').
+We also provide access to detailed information for every tsunami event in our analysis, including: the earthquake discretization, the tsunami initial condition, and the resulting wave time-series at a large set of points in the ocean ('hazard points').
 This information is useful for site-specific tsunami hazard studies (which use it for model 'boundary conditions' and to estimate how often hazardous tsunamis might occur).
 To access this information users will need to install a range of software which allows working with the PTHA data on the NCI THREDDS server.

 # Obtaining basic tsunami hazard information.